Rytr vs Frase.io: The Honest Winner for Bloggers in 2026

 Rytr is one of the easiest AI writing tools to learn.
 The template-based workflow means you don’t need to know anything about prompt engineering — just pick a use case, fill in the fields, and go.
 Most users are productive within an hour.

 Frase has a steeper learning curve.
-The research workflow, content briefs, and topic scoring system take a few sessions to get comfortable with.
+The research workflow, content briefs, and the multiple counters in the trial (articles, AI prompts, research queries, audit pages, API requests, hero images) take a few sessions to get comfortable with.
 It’s not difficult, but it’s not as immediately intuitive as Rytr.

 Winner: Rytr.